 - Select a date from the calendar to book your appointment.
 Appointments can be selected up to 14 days in advance.
 Dates that appear grayed out are either already booked or are more than 14 days.

 - You can call to make an appointment by dialing 311 or 305-468-5900.
 Individuals with a hearing or speech disability can contact us by calling Florida Relay at 711.
 Call Monday through Friday from 7 a.m. - 7 p.m. and Saturday 8 a.m. - 5 p.m.
-Closed Sundays and holidays
+The Center is closed on Sundays and holidays

-- When you call to schedule, please specify either the Doral or Homestead locations, whichever is most convenient for you.
+- Specify either the location - whichever is most convenient for you.

 Requirements and Eligibility